Ming Ancestors Mausoleum: Layout

 The site closely followed fengshui principles, establishing a template that would be copied by other tombs through the Ming and Qing dynasties.
 It was in a broad valley with hills to the north, lower hills east and west, and a southern-facing slope with good drainage.
 A main sacred way was built through the center, several li long.
 The entrance of the way was a portico with several doors for visitors of differing status, after which it passed through or beside several courtyards and buildings including a reception pavilion and a commemorative pavilion housing the deceased's tablets of divine merit, followed by rows of paired stone statuary (石象, shíxiàng) representing symbolic animals and effigies of ministers and generals.
-In the case of Ming Zuling, the statues begin with two pairs of qilin and then feature six pairs of stone lions, a pair of Song-style stone columns (華表, huábiǎo), a pair of horse officers (馬官, mǎguān), a pair of mounted messangers (qianma shizhe), a pair of saddle horses, and a second pair of horse officers.
+In the case of Ming Zuling, the statues begin with two pairs of qilin and then feature six pairs of stone lions, a pair of Song-style stone columns (華表, huábiǎo), a pair of horse officers (馬官, mǎguān), a pair of mounted messengers (qianma shizhe), a pair of saddle horses, and a second pair of horse officers.
 After crossing a bridge, there are two pairs of civil officers (文臣, wénchén), two pairs of generals (武將, wǔjiàng), and last two pairs of scholar-bureaucrats (進士, jìntshì) or eunuchs (太監, tàijiàn).

 After stone bridges over geomantically placed streams and a dragon and phoenix portico, a second complex of buildings offered a hall of meditation and a memorial tower leading to the burial mound.
 The mausoleums themselves held traditional trapezoidal tombs and followed the usual symmetrical arrangement of the burial chamber from the Qin until Zhu Yuanzhang's own burial.
 This return to traditional Chinese practice marked a notable break with the Mongol Yuan.
 A feature carried over from the Tang and Song but not later repeated was the surrounding of the site with three successive walls, the outermost and middle made of earth and the innermost from red brick.